 Notice: The PMPA Board of Directors will hold their next meeting on September 12, 2015, location to be determine at a later date.
 Please stop by our table at ADA25 in Philadelphia at City Hall, on July 25th.
 We will be selling the newly released book "Pennhurst State School and Hospital", with a strong possibility of receiving the author's signiture with your purchase!
 Our new traveling exhibit will also be on display at City Hall on the forth floor on the events date and until the end of July.

-The PMPA Draft Multi-Year Plan for our New Interpretive Center
+Six Year Draft Plan for New Interpretive Center

 The Pennhurst pictorial history by Greg Pirmann and published by Arcadia Publishing is available for pre-publication ordering on Amazon.com.
 The book will be published on June 15, 2015.